 You will still be giddy after your day of shooting by the time we make our way to our first castle for sunrise.
 Kilchurn Castle, first constructed in the mid-15th century, stands like a sentinel on the shores of Loch Awe.
 You can’t help but be transported back through time as you stand on the bank looking across the water.
 Chances are good for capturing some morning mist, and maybe even a rainbow (or two!).
 The water is often calmer in the morning, too, for some nice reflections.

 Shoot 4 – All aboard The Hogwarts Express!

-Shoot 5 – Buachaille Etive Mor Waterfall in Glencoe
+Shoot 5 – Sunrise at the Buachaille Etive Mor Waterfall in Glencoe

 Glencoe is one of the most historically significant locations in Scotland.
 It’s one of those places that feels like where ever you go, somebody, at some time in our history, was there before you.
 At the same time, it is remote, rugged, and untouched – like the tumbling falls under the shadow of Buachaille Etive Mor.